tomrannosaurus/vasc/README.md

 ## What is the Variational Autoencoder?
 Before we jump into the topic of our paper, we first need to talk about the foundation of that algorithm, which is a specific type of autoencoder, the variational encoder (VAE).

 Variational autoencoder was proposed in 2013 by Diederik P. Kingma and Max Welling at Google and Qualcomm (2).
-The variational encoder is a special type of auto encoder that provides a probabilistic manner for describing an observation in latent space.
+The variational autoencoder is a special type of autoencoder that provides a probabilistic manner for describing an observation in latent space.
 Rather than a single encoding vector for the latent space, VAEs model two different vectors: a vector of means, “$$\mu$$,” and a vector of standard deviations, “$$\sigma$$”.
 This way, the VAEs allow us to interpolate and use random samples, which greatly expands their capabilities.

 ![image tooltip here](/assets/vae.JPEG)